mrv777/ark-explorer/README.md

     "version": "0.5.0",
     "minVersion": "~0.5.0",
     "fileLogLevel": "info",
-    "logFileName": "logs/lisk.log",
+    "logFileName": "logs/ark.log",
     "consoleLogLevel": "info",
     "trustProxy": false,
     "topAccounts": false, <--- This line needs to be changed to read true
 ```

-After the change is made the Lisk Client will need to be restarted.
+After the change is made the Ark Client will need to be restarted.
 (Example):

-`bash /PATH_TO_LISK_DIR/lisk.sh reload`
+`bash /PATH_TO_LISK_DIR/ark.sh reload`

-## Managing Lisk Explorer
+## Managing Ark Explorer

-To test that Lisk Explorer is configured correctly, run the following command:
+To test that Ark Explorer is configured correctly, run the following command:

 `node app.js`